42RandomState/Heart-Disease-Prediction/README.md

-# F1: 1.0, Heart Disease Prediction
+# Heart Disease Prediction
-I trained a model to predict heart disease with quite good results, if you are interested watch the code.
-Thank you!!
+I trained a machine learning model to predict heart disease with excellent results (F1 score of 1.0).
+If you're interested, feel free to explore the code.
+Thank you for visiting!